Sustainable Development Goals: How digital technology can deliver a SMARTer 2030 has been saved

 - Estimations on the current scale and impact of the ICT sector, as well as projections to 2030; and

-The report illustrates the critical role the ICT sector will play in enabling progress against the SDGs.
+The report illustrates the critical role the ICT sector will play in enabling progress against the UN Sustainable Development Goals.
 It is estimated the ICT sector will contribute to 20% of all progress.
 This critical role brings a variety of opportunities and debates, with just a few listed below:

-- The impact this sector will play supports the forecast growth of the industry of c.
+- The impact this sector will have is supported by industry growth forecasts of c.
 5% pa to 2030, contributing an additional €2.3 trillion to the global economy;

 - This in turn will increase the ICT sector employment by over 45% to nearly 80 million, and increasing R&D by over 50% to €378 billion;